25th Feb 2019

 - Have we got enough social space?

-Answering these kinds of key questions will help you create a picture of what you need your space to be and how it can best support your people.
-It can also help you decide whether it would make sense to invest in your current space or fit out a new more appropriate place instead.
+Answer these key questions to create a picture of what you need your space to be and how it can best support your people.
+It will also help you decide whether it would make sense to invest in your current space or fit out a new more appropriate place instead.

 Step 3: Get planning!

 Now you know what you want and need from your workplace, you can start to look at how much space you need to fulfil your requirements.

 Bringing an office design and build company on board is a good idea at this stage as it will ensure you’re really getting the most out of your available space.
 They’ll be clued up on the latest workplace products and help with resources such as CAD and design drawings to visualise your new space layout and design elements.